-Broadly speaking, DLNs have been recognized as valuable prototypes for investigating nonlinear networks due to the resemblance of certain behaviors in their nonlinear counterparts \cite{alain2016understanding,ansuini2019intrinsic,masarczyk2023tunnel,recanatesi2019dimensionality} and their simplicity \cite{arora2018optimization,gidel2019implicit,saxe2013exact,saxe2019mathematical}.
+Broadly speaking, DLNs have been recognized as valuable prototypes for studying nonlinear networks, as they resemble certain behaviors of their nonlinear counterparts \citep{alain2016understanding,ansuini2019intrinsic,masarczyk2023tunnel,recanatesi2019dimensionality} while maintaining simplicity \citep{arora2018optimization,gidel2019implicit,saxe2019mathematical}.
 For instance, \cite{huh2021low} empirically demonstrated the presence of a low-rank bias at both initialization and after training for both linear and nonlinear networks. \cite{saxe2019mathematical} showed that a DLN exhibits a striking hierarchical progressive differentiation of structures in its internal hidden representations, resembling patterns observed in their nonlinear counterparts.

-\paragraph{The role of depth in DLNs: improving generalization, feature compression, and training speed.} Although stacking linear layers in DLNs ultimately results in an end-to-end linear transformation from the input to the output, the overparameterization present in these DLNs sets them apart from a basic linear operator: increasing the depth of DLNs can significantly improve their generalization capabilities, enhance feature compression, and facilitate network training.
-Specifically, recent works demonstrated that linear over-parameterization by depth (i.e., expanding one linear layer into a composition of multiple linear layers) in deep nonlinear networks yields better generalization performance across different network architectures and datasets \citep{guo2020expandnets,huh2021low,kwon2023compressing}.
-This is also corroborated by our experiments in \Cref{fig:why_dln}, where increasing the depth of linear layers of a hybrid network leads to improved test accuracy.
-Moreover, our results in \Cref{fig:test-init-dataset} imply that increasing depth of DLN also leads to improved feature compression.
-On the other hand, Arora et al. \cite{arora2018optimization} showed that linear over-parameterization, such as increasing depth, acts as a preconditioner, which can accelerate convergence in DLNs.
+\paragraph{The role of depth in DLNs: improving generalization, feature compression, and training speed.} Although stacking linear layers in DLNs ultimately results in an end-to-end linear transformation from input to output, the overparameterization in these DLNs distinguishes them from a basic linear operator: increasing the depth of DLNs can significantly improve their generalization capabilities, enhance feature compression, and facilitate network training.
+Specifically, recent works have demonstrated that linear over-parameterization by depth (i.e., expanding one linear layer into a composition of multiple linear layers) in deep nonlinear networks yields better generalization performance across different network architectures and datasets \citep{guo2020expandnets,huh2021low,kwon2023compressing}.
+This is corroborated by our experiments in \Cref{fig:why_dln}, where increasing the depth of linear layers of a hybrid network leads to improved test accuracy.
+Moreover, our results in \Cref{fig:test-init-dataset} suggest that increasing the depth of DLN also leads to improved feature compression.
 We refer interested readers to \cite{nichani2021empirical} for further discussion on the role of depth in DLNs.